-Showing moral leadership and ensuring legal compliance will benefit the reputation of a local authority, whilst reducing financial loss from costly accidents, fines and claims for compensation.
+Showing moral leadership and ensuring legal compliance will benefit the reputation of a local authority, whilst reducing financial loss from costly accidents.
+These losses can include fines and claims for compensation.

 This guide is intended to assist local authorities in managing these risks by addressing cultural change as part of a broader change management process.